x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/csv-files-for-imap-migrations.md

 ## Provide user or administrator credentials
 <a name="BK_Creds"> </a>

-In the CSV file, you have to provide the user name and password for the user's on-premises account.
+In the CSV file, you have to provide the username and password for the user's on-premises account.
 This enables the migration process to access the account.
 There are two ways to do this:

 - **Use user credentials.** This requires that you obtain users' passwords or that you change their passwords to a value that you know so you can include it in the CSV file.